hedgieinsocks/kubectl-cnf/README.md

 1. Run `kubectl krew install cnf` or just place `kubectl-cnf` into the directory within your `PATH` (e.g. `~/.local/bin`)
 2. Create the `~/.kube/configs` directory and place your kubeconfigs there (or create symlinks)

-Alternatively, you can build a `go` [version](https://github.com/hedgieinsocks/kubectl-cnf/tree/main/go) of the plugin.
+The krew verion is a simple bash script, but you can grab a `go` [version](https://github.com/hedgieinsocks/kubectl-cnf/tree/main/go) of the plugin from the [releases](https://github.com/hedgieinsocks/kubectl-cnf/releases) page.

 ## Customization